The Riot Club: Plot

 Alistair and Miles, both with aristocratic connections, start their first year at Oxford University.
 Miles is friendly and level-headed, cordially offering to switch rooms when Alistair's assigned room does not meet with his parents' approval, and beginning a relationship with Lauren, who has a working-class, Northern background.
 Alistair is an insecure, arrogant, and cold-hearted snob.
 The two are tutorial partners at Oxford, where Alistair is blatant in his contempt for Miles and his left-leaning politics.

 The Riot Club, a long-established exclusive drinking club priding itself on hedonism and the belief that money can buy anything, is on the hunt for new members to maintain its roster of ten men, all of whom must be educated at private schools.
 Alistair is invited by Harry, whom he has met during the start of their term.
 Miles, who was out drinking in the pub, is invited by Hugo, another Riot Club member.
 Alistair finds a new friend in Harry, who introduces him to his Uncle Jeremy, a senior MP—which Alistair himself aspires to be one day.
 After an unpleasant initiation, Miles and Alistair become members of the Riot Club.

 Having been barred from most establishments in Oxford, the club has its annual dinner at the function room in a country pub.
 Alistair and Miles are both surprised to see each other there, Alistair showing open disdain.
 The Club begins their dinner, and though the landlord is initially excited to have a wealthy, aristocratic party dining at his establishment, their raucous behaviour annoys the pub's other patrons, some of whom leave.
 Chris, the landlord, is put off by their behaviour and tells them that they are disrupting his business; the boys settle with an arrangement with them paying for his losses to let them continue to stay, which he reluctantly accepts.
 After the escort Harry hired refuses to perform group oral sex, Alistair takes Miles's phone and texts Lauren without Miles knowing.
 Lauren then shows up at the pub to the surprise of Miles, whom the boys promptly proposition to do what the escort would not.
-They insult her, and Lauren then attempts to leave the pub but is assaulted by one of the members.
+They insult her, and Lauren then attempts to leave the pub but is sexually assaulted by one of the members.
 Miles struggles to rescue her as the other members hold him back.
 Hugo intervenes and orders the boys to let her leave, which she does.